MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/user-guide/nested-virtualization-azure-virtual-network.md

   * The reason we want this to correspond to an existing Subnet is to handle BGP advertisements back over the ExpressRoute.
 If we just made up an IP range for the Hyper-V host to use then we'd have to create a series of static routes to allow clients on-prem to communicate with the nested VMs.
 This does mean that this isn't a hard requirement as you COULD make up an IP range for the nested VMs and then create all the routes needed to direct clients to the Hyper-V host for that range.
 * We will create an Internal Switch within Hyper-V and then we will assign the newly created interface an IP address within a range we set aside for DHCP.
 This IP address will become the default gateway for our nested VMs and be used to route between the Internal Switch and the NIC of the host that's connected to our VNet.
 * We will install the Routing and Remote Access role on the host, which will turn our host into a router.
 This is necessary to allow communication between resources external to the host and our nested VMs.
-* We will to tell other resources how to access these nested VMs.
+* We will tell other resources how to access these nested VMs.
 This necessitates that we create a User Defined Route table which contains a static route for the IP Range that the nested VMs reside in.
 This static route will point to the IP address for the Hyper-V.
 * You will then place this UDR on the Gateway Subnet so that clients coming from on-premises know how to reach our nested VMs.
 * You will also place this UDR on any other Subnet within Azure that requires connectivity to the nested VMs.
 * For multiple Hyper-V hosts you'd create additional "floating" subnets and add an additional static route to the UDR.